 Dr Megan Phillips (BSc, PhD)

-Megan also coordinates 91107 The Biosphere and 91159 Environmental Remediation and is actively involved in several scientific and community working groups, as well as social media.
+Megan also coordinates 91159 Environmental Remediation and the BSc Environmental Science Honours Program at UTS and is actively involved in several scientific and community working groups.

 Rebecca Pagnucco (BSc, BA)

-Rebecca’s MSc research project explores the safety and efficacy of oil spill booms containing waste hair as the sorbent component for use in environmental remediation activities.
-Her research approach uses manipulative mesocosm experiments, with the overall aim of giving her scientific results real-world application.
+Rebecca’s MSc research project explored the safety and efficacy of oil spill booms containing waste hair as the sorbent component for use in environmental remediation activities.
+Her research approach used manipulative mesocosm experiments, with the overall aim of giving her scientific results real-world application.

 Noni Doshi Dowsett (BSc, Honours)

 Noni is a Research and Teaching Assistant at UTS.
 Her research interests include ecology and contaminants in ecosystems; investigating the potential impacts of contaminants, how they cycle though individual organisms, species groups, and ecosystems, and how selected contaminants can be removed.

 Her PhD research explores metals within seagrass beds, with a particular focus on how metals are concentrated in the sediment.
 Noni is also a Teaching Assistant for 91107 The Biosphere, 91159 Environmental Remediation, 91154 Ecology, and 91123 Biocomplexity.

 Luke Niven’s Honours Research explored the heavy metal uptake dynamics of Lantana camara L. – one of Australia’s worst Weeds of National Significance.
 His work linked site-specific soil attributes with plat tissue concentrations across a wide range of habitat conditions.